consultantjay/React/README.md

 -----------------------------------------------------------------
 Thinking in React
 -----------------------------------------------------------------
-Step 1: Break The UI Into A Component Hierarchy
+# Step 1: Break The UI Into A Component Hierarchy
 	single responsibility principle
 	i.e., A component should ideally only do one thing.
 	        If it ends up growing,
 	       it should be decomposed into smaller subcomponents.

-Step 2: Build A Static Version in React
+# Step 2: Build A Static Version in React
 The easiest way is to build a version that takes your data model and renders the UI but has no interactivity.
 It’s best to decouple these processes because building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing. props are a way of passing data from parent to child State is reserved only for interactivity, that is, data that changes over time.
 You can build top-down or bottom-up.
 React’s one-way data flow (also called one-way binding) keeps everything modular and fast.

-Step 3: Identify The Minimal (but complete) Representation Of UI State you need to be able to trigger changes to your underlying data model.
+# Step 3: Identify The Minimal (but complete) Representation Of UI State
+you need to be able to trigger changes to your underlying data model.
 React makes this easy with state. key here is DRY: Don’t Repeat Yourself

-Step 4: Identify Where Your State Should Live
+# Step 4: Identify Where Your State Should Live

-Step 5: Add Inverse Data Flow
+# Step 5: Add Inverse Data Flow
 --------------------------------------------------------------
-React mixins
+# React mixins
 Components are React's preferred reuse mechanism, but it's not the only one.
 Sometimes different components share the same functions.
 It may be awkward to wrap these cross-cutting concerns in a higher order component, or the common code may need access to a component's state.
 In these scenarios, React mixins are useful.
 -------------------------------------------------------------
+# What is controlled components?

 HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state.
 For example, this form in plain HTML accepts a single name:
 <form>